-Graduate performance degree programs are designed to provide well-prepared and talented students with the opportunities to develop their performance abilities while furthering their knowledge of music literature and developing effective studio teaching skills.
+Graduate performance degree programs are designed to provide well-prepared and talented students with the opportunities to develop their performance abilities while furthering their knowledge of music literature and studio teaching skills.
 These programs are intended to prepare students for entrance to the world of professional music as performers and teachers or for admission to doctoral-level study.
-The master of music in Performance degree program is available in three options: keyboard, vocal, and orchestral instruments.
+The Master of Music in Performance degree program is available in three options: Voice, Piano, and Orchestral Instruments.

 Study and Performance Environment

-The performance faculty comprises many distinguished artists, including members of the Pennsylvania Quintet (winds) and the Castalia Ensemble (strings, piano).
+In addition to opera theatre, the School of Music offers an array of outstanding choirs, and orchestral, band, and jazz ensembles.
 Both the Penn State Philharmonic and the Symphonic Wind Ensemble sponsor annual student solo competitions.
-Other student ensembles include chamber orchestra, four bands, three jazz ensembles, eight vocal organizations, including opera theatre, and other more specialized ensembles.
+Ensembles combine for our annual Mosaic showcase, and rotate for the annual President’s Concert.
 Each year the School of Music sponsors more than 200 student and faculty recitals and concerts, while the University's Center for the Performing Arts brings internationally known soloists, ensembles, and orchestras to Penn State.
-In addition, performance opportunities may be available in the area's professional orchestras.

 The 36-credit requirement is as follows: